apache/fury-site/docs/guide/csharp/custom-serializers.md

 ---
-title: Manual Serializers
+title: Custom Serializers
 sidebar_position: 11
-id: manual_serializers
+id: custom_serializers
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with